 Content That Gives a Glimpse Into Your Organization

 No one wants to give to an organization without a face.
-It is important that you share who you are behind the scenes in order to build trust with your audience.
+Share who you are behind the scenes to build trust with your audience.
 Staff stories, board member bios, and everyday happenings in your office all make great content to share with your audience.

 Best Places for Your Nonprofit to Share Your Content

 Now that you have wonderful content that will educate and inspire your audience, where do you put it?
 Most nonprofits can post their stories and content on their websites or blogs.
 From there, you want to share it with your audience.
 The best way to share your content is through social media or email.